 Views of Mt.
 Adams across Spirit Lake

-Despite the danger that lurks around every bend of life and everything worth doing, I've come to a really important and genuine conclusion lately.
+Despite the danger that lurks around every bend of life and everything worth doing, I've come to a really important conclusion lately.

 I am going to be okay no matter what.

 When I think this thought and turn it around, try it on in my mind, I'm not met with any of the hesitation or doubt that I used to feel.
-Instead it's more like fact, indisputable evidence, cut and dry reality.
+Instead it's more like fact, indisputable, cut and dry reality.

 Try it on for size.
 Tell yourself: I am going to be okay no matter what.
 I ebb and flow.
-I love.
 I survive.

 "The fear of being unloved is at the root of every tyrant's desire to oppress others in order to feel worth.
 Self Love is not only a radical act, its collective awakening will transform and heal our world." -Bunny Michael